wbaldoumas/atrea-policyengine/README.md

 #### Async Input Policies

-If some of your input policies are more complex and have dependencies that perform `async` operations, the `IAsyncInputPolicy<T>` interface can be implemented instead.
-See more about [Asynchronous and Parallel Processing](#asynchronous-and-parallel-processing) below.
+If some input policies are more complex and have dependencies that perform `async` operations, the `IAsyncInputPolicy<T>` interface can be implemented instead.
+See more about [asynchronous and parallel processing](#asynchronous-and-parallel-processing) below.

 <a name="compound-input-policies/>

 #### Compound Input Policies

-The Atrea.PolicyEngine library provides a handful of useful compound input policies.
+The Atrea.PolicyEngine library also provides a handful of useful compound input policies.
 These currently include `And<T>`, `Or<T>`, and `Xor<T>`.

-These compound input policies can be created by passing other input policies into their constructors:
+These compound input policies can be created by passing other input policies constructor arguments:

 ```cs
 var isFromCanadianFrenchAndToUsEnglish = new And<TranslatableItem>(